dbtracy/colt-steele-algos/hash-tables/notes.md

 Imagine we wanted to store colors.
 We could use array/list.
 It would be nice to use names instead of hex numbers for readability. colors['cyan'] is better than colors[2]

+Hashes need to be human AND computer readable.

+The HASH part
+- we will use an array
+- we need a way to convert keys into valid array indices
+- the function that helps you do that is a hash function